dinsahu/JavaAPITest/acceptsuiteservice/README.md

 	![Image of Apache tomcat](WebApp/docs/images/Apache-tomcat-openssl.PNG)

   * Open the browser and search the URL(e.g. https://localhost:9444/).

+### Steps to download and configure the jq library.

+  * Save the downloaded jq library name as jq and choose the location bin folder sub-directory of git(e.g.\Program Files\Git\usr\bin).
+  * Go to Environment Variables.
+  * Add System Variables-->Set the foler path of git/usr/bin.

 ### Publish AcceptSuite Web Service Application with Eclipse IDE.